 Though FreedomPop is an incredible cell phone service they aren’t perfect, as is the case with all companies in this world.
 Here we list some of the negatives as of Spring 2017.

-Potentially confusing upsales and extra charges – When going through the signup process you are offered many upsales and ‘extras’.
-These ARE designed to be tricky and if you rush through the process you will undoubtedly be surprised when your bill comes and it isn’t free.
+Potentially confusing upsales and extra charges – When going through the signup process you are offered upsales and ‘extras’.
+These can be tricky if you rush through the process and you may be surprised when your bill comes and it isn’t free.
 Just know that all of these beyond the base free plan will cost you something if you don’t deselect them during the purchase process.
 Most of the fees however are only $5-$10 and you will still likely still be saving a TON over your previous carrier.

 Final Thoughts On FreedomPop

 There are many different wireless carriers to choose from and FreedomPop is on par with the others in regards to a confusing billing processes and add-on service fees.
 However, they are the only carrier to offer a completely free talk, text and data service with no contract whatsoever (provided you catch and deselect all of the upsales), which is fairly impressive on its own.
 The 4G speeds that FreedomPop subscribers get with these plans rival other carriers around the world, which is something that will definitely appeal to those who spend a lot of time going online with their phones.

 The fact is that FreedomPop is what it advertises itself as being, which is a cheap (or even free) wireless carrier for those who are tired of signing one or even two year contracts.
 This carrier really does allow its customers to cancel their service anytime they want without fear of any fees.
 The Premium Plus service from FreedomPop also has a lot of great features to offer and may be for some people who need a more robust plan.